pinky07/GEPC_asset-manager/asset-manager-app/README.md

 gradle --no-daemon clean build cleanUI buildUI

 # How to deploy the application
-Remember to add the following VM arg when you are creating the tomcat server: **-Dspring.profiles.active=dev**
+Remember to add the following VM arg when in the application: **-Dspring.profiles.active=dev**